openpolis-dev/os-backend/_doc/system_intro_doc.md

 The script uses *pg_dump* to dump all data from database table and upload to S3 bucket.

 ---

+## Spp Profile API

+This service provides API of accessing SNS ID, which is developed via Typescript.
+The source code can be found at [https://github.com/Taoist-Labs/spp-profile-backend](https://github.com/Taoist-Labs/spp-profile-backend).

+### General Update Process

+1. Update code
+2. Migrate database if required
+3. Restart the application

 ---

+## Spp Indexer Service

+TBD

 ---
----
----
----

-### SNS Profile Service
+## SNS Safe Check Service

-This service provides API of accessing SNS ID, which is developed via Typescript.
-The source code can be found [here](https://github.com/Taoist-Labs/spp-profile-backend).

-## Dev and Preview Deployment

-Currently only

-## Prod Deployment
+TBD